lemon857/DeepDungeons/README.md

 Every room has some doors, in quantity from one to four
 Doors can be locked, every locked door have one unique key same with door lock color

+Now room can be generated with some Skeletons, if you need you can kill they

 # Items desctiption

 Items have a four tiers: `common`, `uncommon`, `startling`, `incredible`